doziestar/identrax-whitepaper-and-docs/README.md

 | Implementation footguns | Many | Minimal |
 | Standard | RFC 7519 | IETF draft, widely audited |

 Identrax uses PASETO v4.local (symmetric encryption) for session tokens.
-The server never stores the raw token — only its SHA-256 hash — so even a database breach does not expose valid session tokens.
+The server never stores the raw token only its SHA-256 hash, so even a database breach does not expose valid session tokens.

 ---